NaiveRed/Learning-cocos2d-x/README.md

-# Learing-cocos2d-x
+# Learning-cocos2d-x
-The learing journal about cocos2d-x.
+The learning journal about cocos2d-x.